bazurbat/jagen/doc/Manual.md

 ### Build

 - **build.arch** — Specifies the target machine architecture.
-It does not set compiler flags by itself but can be used in pkg scripts to do so.
-For packages with the "toolchain" install type it is exported automatically.
+Assigned from toolchain if unset.
+Exported automatically.

 - **build.autoreconf** — If set to `true`, indicates that `autoreconf` stage is necessary for the package.
 Also causes `libtool` to be installed for the